 The American Kestrel (Falco sparverius), sometimes known as the Sparrow Hawk, is a small Falcon, and the only Kestrel found in the Americas.
 It is the most common falcon in North America, and is found in a wide variety of habitats.
-At 19–21 cm (7–8 in) long, it is also the smallest falcon in North America.
+At 19–21 cm (7 to 8 inches) long, it is also the smallest falcon in North America.

-American Kestrels feed largely on small animals such as grasshoppers, dragonfly, lizards, mice, grubs, and voles.
+American Kestrels feed largely on small animals such as grasshoppers, dragonflies, lizards, mice, grubs, and voles.
+Depending what is available in the area.
 They will occasionally eat small birds.